DOTS Platform

 This required balancing technical complexity vs usability, scalability vs consistency, and visual information vs decision clarity.

+Key decisions.
 Prioritizing what information matters most for the user's decision moment.
 Structuring navigation to minimize context switching.
 Creating templates that supported frequent experimental setups.

+Strategic insight.
 Users didn't need more features – they needed less friction and more clarity in key decisions, such as when and how to monitor experiment parameters.

+Research highlights.
 Scientists were frequently interrupted by manual data checks.
 Visual clutter masked critical experiment metrics.
 Users repeatedly rebuilt the same configuration patterns.

 Rather than adding more screens or features, I helped the team unify dashboards to surface multiple key parameters simultaneously, simplify navigation so scientists spend less time switching contexts, introduce quick-start templates that cut setup time significantly, and build a modular card system allowing future expansion without redesign.